clach04/quillpad_conversion/README.md

 ## Plain text files to QuillPad

     python files_to_quillpad.py

 Generates export filename based on current time/date.
 To specify filename set operating system environment variable `QUILLPAD_EXPORT_FILENAME` to expected filename (recommend including .zip extension).

+**WARNING** ⚠️ see https://github.com/quillpad/quillpad/issues/270 do not import more than once!

 ## Notally to QuillPad